spud/dada-antihack/README.md

 	'msg' => '[response string]'
 	]

 The `s` value is a regular expression (_excluding_ the outer delimiter), so be sure to escape things like slashes, but do take advantage of features like `[0-9]+` to match patterns.
-The regex in the rule is delimited (somewhat unusually) by a `#` hash symbol, which means you do not need to escape forward slashes (but you must escape hash marks in your `s` value).
+The regex in the rule uses the non-standard `#` hash symbol for a delimiter which means you do _not_ need to escape forward slashes (but you must escape hash marks in your `s` value).

 For example,